-A comprehensive two-day training course for first-time managers in publishing.
+A comprehensive training course for first-time managers in publishing.

 Managing people for the first time can seem like a daunting prospect, even for high-achieving publishing people.
 This highly practical course will give new managers the core skills they need to manage confidently and successfully.